-- a) Parents will be contacted by phone, email, text or via Class Charts. - b) Truanting will result in a pupil receiving a day in Damascus. - c) The Educational Welfare Officer may be notified in worst cases.
+- a) Parents will be contacted by phone, email, text or via Class Charts. - b) Truanting will result in a pupil receiving a period of time in Damascus. - c) The Educational Welfare Officer may be notified in worst cases.

 L) Walking out of School without permission